mgaman/PDUlib/README.md

 If using a GSM modem, in PDU mode **not TEXT mode** an incoming message is displayed as.
 +CMT: nn    where nn is length
 XXXXXXXXX   where XXXXXX is a string of hexadecimal character.
 It is this line that should be decoded.
 After decoding the PDU its constituent parts can be recovered with the following methods.
+Returns **true** after a successful decode, else **false**.
+False may be for a number of reasons e.g. corrupted data or an unsupported format such as Multi-Media (MMS).
+## getConcatInfo
+<b>int *getConcatInfo()</b>
+To be called after calling **decodePDU**.
+Returns a pointer to an array of 3 integers that lists the concatenation data of the message.
+If any part of the array is zero, it is a standalone message, not part of a concatenated message.
+index 0 - reference number of the message.
+index 1 - Total number of parts in this message.
+index 2 - Part number (starts from 1).

+Note that a multi-part message may not necessarily arrive in order of part numbers.
+It is your reponsibility to keep track of concatenation information in order to reconstruct the complete, original, message.
 ## getSCAnumber
 <b>const char *getSCAnumber()</b>
 Returns the number of the SCA from an incoming message, i.e. the Service Centre that delivered the message.